Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

-\red{where $[\cdot]_n$ denotes the $n$-th element of a vector.}
+where $[\cdot]_n$ denotes the $n$-th element of a vector.

-We then generate a Gaussian distribution centered on this new starting point, such that its eigenvalue corresponding to the vertical eigenvector is zero, making this a degenerate or \enquote{flat} distribution.
-Together with the other two eigenvalues corresponding to the eigenvectors pointing tangentially and perpendicularly to horizontal components of $\hatvect{p}{}^{dR}$, respectively, the covariance $\mat{C}_{tij}$ of the new distribution is constructed as:
+We then generate a Gaussian distribution centered on this new starting point $\hatvect{p}{ij}^{dR}$.
+We set the eigenvalue corresponding to the vertical eigenvector to zero, making this a degenerate or \enquote{flat} distribution.
+The other two eigenvalues correspond to the eigenvectors set to point tangentially and perpendicularly to horizontal components of $\hatvect{p}{ij}^{dR}$, respectively.
+The covariance $\mat{C}_{tij}$ of the new distribution is constructed as:

 where $\delta$ is an arbitrarily small, non-zero value chosen to prevent numerical instabilities.
 This new distribution is shown in red in Fig. \ref{fig:gaussian_extended_2d} and indicates that the starting point can also lie \emph{inside} the circle containing the original distribution, which is a conservative assumption.